rkalescky/documentation/development_tools/compiling.rst

-However, if you have a very old version of the GNU compiler suite, instead of ``gfortran`` you may have ``g77``, that only works with F77 code (no F90 or newer).
+However, if you have a very old version of the GNU compiler suite, instead of ``gfortran`` you may have ``g77``, that only works with F77 code (not F90 or newer).

-The GNU compiler suite is open-source (i.e. you can modify it if you want), free, and is available for all major computer architectures (even Windows); however, it does not always produce the most efficient code.
+The GNU compiler suite is open-source (i.e., you can modify it if you want), free, and is available for all major computer architectures (even Windows); however, it does not always produce the most efficient code.
 As a result, the `SMU Center for Scientific